 - Taste as you go.
 The seasonings can make or break your gravy!
 Season to your liking but making sure to test it along the way.

 - Once you get this easy turkey gravy recipe down, you can then start to get creative with your additions.
-Use the giblets for delicious giblet gravy and add fresh herbs.
+Use the turkey giblets for delicious giblet gravy and add fresh herbs like thyme, rosemary, sage.

-- Add some cream for an even creamier taste experience.
+- Add some heavy cream for an even creamier taste experience.

 Storing & Freezing